-If you use Bitcoins as a payment currency or as an investment, this article will serve as a reference on how to pay taxes.
+If you use Bitcoins as a payment currency or as an investment, this article will serve as a reference on how do taxes work on cryptocurrency.
 You will save yourself more than one dislike.

 How the Bitcoin investments are taxed in the income statement